Kognise

 Now that I am more so In The Industry, there are fewer projects I can publicize!
 It is kind of sad to me that I can’t share as much as I used to, but hey, I suppose it pays off for me.

-Here’s a semi-complete and unordered list of tech projects I’ve worked on over the course of my life, with links provided for the ones that are more consumable:
+Here’s a semi-complete and unordered list of tech projects I’ve can share that I’ve worked on over the course of my life, with links provided for the ones that are more consumable:

 A light-skinned person with wavy shoulder-length brown hair hugging a red plastic human-sized Jelly Belly mascot man.